Your glasses prescription explained

 ADD

-Not all prescriptions have one, as this part of your prescription is the additional power needed to see things for reading.
+This part of your prescription is the additional power needed to see things for reading.

 Unfortunately as we get older (around mid 40s) small writing becomes more difficult to see and we start to hold things further and further away to read – This is totally normal and is known as ‘Presbyopia’ a normal aging process of the eye, where the natural lens inside the eye becomes less elastic and less accommodative.